Lucian Freud: Personal life and death

+Phoebe Hoban writes, "At seventy-nine, Freud was still actively pursuing women at least some of whom eagerly reciprocated.
+In 2001, he began living with a twenty-seven-year-old journalist named Emily Bearn....
+At eighty-two ... [h]is latest lover was Alexandra Williams-Wynn, an art student ... age thirty-two...."
+After the relationship with Williams-Wynn ended, she told Vanity Fair, "Being with Lucian ... made me understand that selfishness is what it takes to make great art".

 From the 1970s until his death, Freud's home and studio was at 138 Kensington Church Street in Kensington, London, a house built in 1736–37.
 The building has been Grade II listed since 1984.
 Freud was noted for his aversion to being photographed; he once kicked a photographer upon his departure from a private dinner.